gahoccode/rules/my-rules/python-portfolio-global-rules 2.md

    - uv init --python-version 3.10.11   # Install dependencies
    - Add ruff as linter to pyproject.toml and requirements.txt
    - uv pip install -r requirements.txt
+   - Add Rich and Ruff to requirements.txt and pyproject.toml and pin down the absolute version
+   - Add from rich import print to all python files
+   - Add [tool.ruff.lint] to pyproject.toml

 3. **Dependency Management**
    - Use `requirements.txt` to manage project dependencies